getify/Functional-Light-JS/manuscript/ch5.md

 }
 ```

 The success of this technique will be dependent on the thoroughness of the *copy* you make of the value.
-Using `userList.slice()` would not work here, since that only creates a shallow copy of the `userList` array itself.
+Using `[...userList]` would not work here, since that only creates a shallow copy of the `userList` array itself.
 Each element of the array is an object that needs to be copied, so we need to take extra care.
 Of course, if those objects have objects inside them (they might!), the copying needs to be even more robust.

 ### `this` Revisited